atelierdumobile/AppXperienceFramework/README.md

 ```

 #### Prefetching of data :
-You can use the pre-fetching of data so your users won't wait to display the offerwall.
+You can use the pre-fetching of data so that your users won't wait to see the offerwall.

 ``` objective-c
     // call this in your viewDidLoad or anyplace you want